sean712/ai-learning-experience-studio/CascadeProjects/ai-roleplay-creator-demo/README.md

 # AI Learning Experience Studio

-This project allows faculty at Imperial College Business School to create custom AI learning experiences with various interaction types using the OpenAI Assistants API and the Vercel AI SDK.
+This project allows faculty at Imperial College Business School to create custom AI learning experiences with various interaction types using the OpenAI Assistants API and the Next.js AI SDK.
 Developed by the IDEA Lab, it supports roleplay characters, discussion facilitators, feedback coaches, and subject tutors.

 ## Features